 I Get Cramps After my Period is Over

 Many people complain of menstrual cramps the day or two before their period begins, and then for a day or two after.
-But, what about if you get cramps when your period is over?
+But, what about if you get cramps when your periods are over?
 This problem is one of the symptoms of secondary dysmenorrhea.

 What are some of the causes and treatments for it?
 Let’s find out!